-When I was in my teens activists in our communities took to re-naming their neighbourhoods after cities and countries that had supported the Anti-Apartheid struggle.
-Moscow, Tanzania, Lusaka etc. These activists who were known collectively as “amaqabane” or “comrades” exercised a lot of influence over sections of Black communities that were sympathisers of then banned liberation movement the African National Congress (ANC).
-In the turbulent 1980’s as the fight against apartheid reached its peak, the comrades would frequently call for and enforce school boycotts and stay-aways as strategies of resisting Apartheid.
-Sometimes their methods of enforcement were violent but it was also understood that their call to make South Africa’s unjust system “ungovernable” would be crucial to attaining freedom.
+When I was in my teens activists in our communities took to re-naming their neighbourhoods after cities and countries that had supported the anti-apartheid struggle.
+Moscow, Tanzania, Lusaka, etc. These activists, who were known collectively as “amaqabane” or “comrades” exercised a lot of influence over sections of black communities that were sympathisers of then banned liberation movement the African National Congress (ANC).
+In the turbulent 1980s, as the fight against apartheid reached its peak, the comrades would frequently call for and enforce school boycotts and stay-aways as strategies of resisting apartheid.
+Sometimes their methods of enforcement were violent, but it was also understood that their call to make South Africa’s unjust system “ungovernable” would be crucial to attaining freedom.

-Although South Africa is often lauded for its peaceful transition to democracy, my experience of the late 1980’s and early 1990’s was anything but peaceful.
-Perhaps unlike other anti-colonial struggles which were characterised by periods of intense fighting, ours was a long drawn out conflict – what has often been termed a low-intensity civil war.
+Although South Africa is often lauded for its peaceful transition to democracy, my experience of the late 1980s and early 1990s was anything but peaceful.
+Perhaps unlike other anti-colonial struggles, which were characterised by periods of intense fighting, ours was a long drawn out conflict – what has often been termed a low-intensity civil war.
 But whatever one might name it that period in our history – peaceful it was not.
-In that sense our liberation struggle was not much different to any other on the African continent nor any struggle for self-determination in the world.
-Furthermore our state and with it its cultural institutions are themselves products of that conflict.
-It is now an often forgotten fact that modern museums were formed in the crucible of the French Revolution.
+In that sense our liberation struggle was not much different to any other on the African continent nor any other struggle for → self-determination elsewhere in the world.
+Furthermore, our state and its cultural institutions are themselves products of that conflict.
+It is now an often-forgotten fact that modern museums were formed in the crucible of the French Revolution.
 When we experience museums in the present it is easy to forget that the museum and the guillotine share a common ancestry.
 Whereas social and political upheavals imply plurality of expression, statecraft requires bureaucratisation and formalisation.
 In the South Africa of the post-1994 era contestation over the authorship of the liberation narrative has resulted in the narrowing of this plurality into a singular narrative.

-Prof Mahmood Mamndani, in an essay titled African Intellectuals and Identity: Overcoming the Political Legacy of Colonialism, argues that the existence of civil society depends on the monopolisation of the means of violence by the state.
-If we take for granted that the right to govern is justified by a nation’s founding myths and that the right to govern is guaranteed not just by popular support but also by institutionalisation and coercion, then we can conclude that the stability of the nation-building mission relies, on the one hand on more benign forms of “manufacturing consent” such as museums but also on relies on more coercive dimensions of state machinery.
+Professor Mahmood Mamdani, in an essay titled “African Intellectuals and Identity: Overcoming the Political Legacy of Colonialism”, argues that the existence of civil society depends on the monopolisation of the means of violence by the state.
+If we take for granted that the right to govern is justified by a nation’s founding myths and that this right is guaranteed not just by popular support, but also by institutionalisation and coercion, then we can conclude that the stability of the nation-building mission relies on the one hand on more benign forms of “manufacturing consent” such as museums but also on more coercive dimensions of state machinery.
 One of the more vexing questions that South African civil society faces at the moment is: what happens when the populist measures of enlisting support for the regime no longer hold sway over the public imagination?

-Typically these protests have been about increases in wages for workers, water, electricity and sanitation provision, evictions and in more recently years student protests over increases in the cost for higher education.
-In so far as this form of public speech is taking place in a democratic system and in so far as it is motivated by the fact that poor people do not have the same access to state organs and to the corporate-driven media, it brings into focus questions that had been asked by Prof Achille Mbembe in his book On the Postcolony: ““ …Who is to be protected, by whom, against what and whom, at what price? [...]
+Typically, these protests have been about increases in wages for workers, the provision of water, electricity and sanitation, calls for an end to evictions, and, in more recent years, student protests over increases in the cost for higher education.
+Insofar as this form of public speech is taking place in a democratic system, and insofar as it is motivated by the fact that poor people do not have the same access to state organs and to the corporate-driven media, it brings into focus questions that had been asked by Professor Achille Mbembe in his book On the Postcolony: “Who is to be protected, by whom, against what and whom, at what price? [...]
 When may one cease to obey authority without punishment?”

-The RMF movement began early in 2015 in Cape Town when a student at the University of Cape Town Chumani Maxwele poured excrement on the statue of Cecil John Rhodes that was situated on the university grounds.
-The movement quickly grew to include other issues of racism on the university and included a demand for the decolonisation of the curriculum.
+The RMF movement began early in 2015 in Cape Town, when a student at the University of Cape Town, Chumani Maxwele, poured excrement on the statue of Cecil John Rhodes that was situated on the university grounds.
+The movement quickly grew to include other issues of racism on the university, and included a demand for the decolonisation of the curriculum.

-The → decolonial movement has not only been about material demands nor has it only been about symbolism but also about altering the language of politics and most significantly changing the culture of doing politics.
+The → decolonial movement has not only been about material demands nor has it only been about symbolism, but also about altering the language of politics and most significantly changing the culture of doing politics.
 This has meant undermining the prevailing deference to age and political experience, which is widely read by preceding generations of activists as disrespect.
 Well-meaning and concerned anti-apartheid struggle veterans who have offered guidance and parental advice have been shouted down and booed by the current crop of students.
 Even celebrities have been denied a platform to speak at RMF and FMF rallies.
-They have insisted that the rest of society engage with them on their own terms.
+These groups have insisted that the rest of society engage with them on their own terms.